wesbarnett/MolecularDynamics.jl/README.md

     Saving all atoms.
     Saved 101 frames.

-You can now access all of the coordinates in the "g" object which has a type of
+You can now access all of the saved information in the "g" object which has a type of
 gmxType:

     juila> typeof(g)